US stocks fall; investors eye Elon Musk's offer for Twitter

 AP Business Writers

-Technology stocks led the way lower, offsetting gains elsewhere in the market.
+Technology stocks led the way lower Thursday, offsetting gains elsewhere in the market.
 Pricey valuations for many of the bigger technology companies give them more sway in directing the broader market higher or lower.
-Microsoft fell 2.4%.
+Microsoft fell 2.7%.

 Investors again turned their attention to the drama surrounding Tesla founder and CEO Elon Musk and Twitter.
 Musk offered to buy the social media company for $54.20 a share, two weeks after revealing he’d accumulated a 9% stake.

 Musk has criticized Twitter for not living up to free speech principles and said, in a regulatory filing, that it needs to be transformed as a private company.
-Twitter’s stock was down 1.9% at $44.96, well below Musk’s offering price.
+Twitter’s stock fell 1.7% at $45.08, well below Musk’s offering price.

 Wall Street had mixed economic data to review following several hot inflation reports earlier in the week.
 The Commerce Department said retail sales rose 0.5% in March, boosted by higher prices for gasoline, as consumers continue to spend despite high inflation.